Veterinary Specialty Centre of Newfoundland & Labrador 709-221-7838

 Patellar Luxation

-The patella is a small bone at the front of the stifle (knee joint).
-A luxation, or dislocation, is when the patella slips out of …
+The patella, a small bone at the front of the knee joint (stifle), can dislocate when it slips out of the femur's groove during knee movement.

 Fracture Treatment